 Recently, he finished a three year course of study preparing for work as a Pastoral Counselor.
 He is now a Certified Pastoral Counselor through the American Association of Pastoral Counselors.

 Larry holds a Bachelor of Arts in History from Tennessee Wesleyan College and a Master of Arts in Education Counseling from Tennessee Technological University.
 He has completed several courses in Pastoral Counseling from Andover Newton Theological School.

-Kim assists the Associate Minister for Children and Youth in planning events for the families of the CCoT, along with outreach events for the wider community.
+Kim is also the Youth Ministry Assistant and assists the Associate Minister for Children and Youth in planning events for the families of the CCoT, along with outreach events for the wider community.

 She has been a Northshore native her whole life and a former member of St. John the Baptist Church in Peabody where she taught Sunday School before college.
 She earned her Bachelor of Arts degree in Spanish from Gordon College in Wenham.
 She was able to study abroad in Spain, intern in San Francisco at an elementary school, and join a Mission trip to Managua, Nicaragua.

 She and her husband James have two boys, James Jr. and Isaac, as well as their labradoodle, Kona.
 They have lived in Topsfield for 10 years where Kim enjoys working within the community, volunteering at her son’s school, and being a Board member at the Topsfield Council on Aging.
 During her down time, Kim loves bird watching, cooking, and music.